mrdingma/collider/README.md

-## Collider - asteroid game!
+## Collider - asteroid game

-An application where you want to score as high as possible!
-Try to outdo yourself.
-Just don't get hit!
+As long as the player is not hit by a moving meteor then their score increases.
+Every time they are hit the score is rest to 0.
+Score as high as possible!

 ## Table of Contents